NASA-AMMOS/MMGIS/docs/pages/Setup/ENVs/ENVs.md

 Sets "SameSite=None; Secure" on the login cookie.
 Useful when using AUTH=local as an iframe within a cross-origin page. | boolean | default `false`

+#### `ROOT_PATH=`

+Set MMGIS to be deployed under a subpath.
+This works just like the `PUBLIC_URL` env but, instead of being required at build, it happens wholly at run-time.
+Set `PUBLIC_URL=./build` for this to work properly.
+For example if serving at the subpath 'https://{domain}/path/where/I/serve/mmgis' is desired, set `ROOT_PATH=/path/where/I/serve/mmgis` and set `PUBLIC_URL=./build` | string | default `""`

 #### `PUBLIC_URL=`

 Set MMGIS to be deployed under a subpath.
 Use full and absolute paths only to the project's build directory.
-For example if serving at the subpath 'mmgis/' is desired, set PUBLIC_URL to 'https://{domain}/mmgis/build'.
-Changing PUBLIC_URL required a rebuild. | string | default `null` (domain root build '/build')
+For example if serving at the subpath 'mmgis/' is desired, set `PUBLIC_URL` to 'https://{domain}/mmgis/build'.
+Changing PUBLIC_URL required a rebuild.
+Read the documentation of the `ROOT_PATH` env before using this. | string | default `null` (domain root build '/build')

 #### `CLEARANCE_NUMBER=`